by

 tools can’t hit each other and/or strike the seatpost,

-Beard had a rattle on his 8-speed triple road bicycle.
-He says, "it
+Andy Beard had a rattle on his 8-speed triple road bicycle.
+He

-happened once every crank rotation but only in the 3-4 smaller rear
+says, "it happened once every crank rotation but only in the

-cogs (highest 3-4 gears) and only in the middle chainring up front.
+3-4 smaller rear cogs (highest 3-4 gears) and only in the middle

-inspection I discovered that my big chainring was slightly bent near
+Upon closer inspection I discovered that my big chainring was slightly

-one of the pins causing the chain to rub against a pin.
-It rubbed only
+bent near one of the pins causing the chain to rub against a pin.

-ever so slightly, not enough to catch the chain and produce the distinctive
+It rubbed only ever so slightly, not enough to catch the chain and

 Squeaks